VRBarysh/ML-for-taxi-service-load/README.md

 # ML-for-taxi-service-load

-A training project with time series analysis and using ML to predict taxi service load
+This is one of the training projects at Yandex Practicum.
+Here I use various ML model to decompose and analyse time series to predict future load values for a taxi service.